metacpan/metacpan-cpan-extracted/distros/A/App-BorgRestore/README.md

     List paths contained in the backups, optionally matching an SQLite LIKE pattern.
 If no % occurs in the pattern, the patterns is automatically wrapped between two % so it may match anywhere in the path.

+    If **--detail** is used, also outputs which archives contain a version of the file.
+If the same version is part of multiple archives, only one archive is shown.

+    If **--json** is used, the output is JSON.
+Can also be combined with **--detail**.

 - **--destination=**_path_, **-d **_path_